 Many homeowners think that since landscaping services lack the technical skill requirements of siding or plumbing installation, it’s inherently a DIY project.
 It’s true that most people can mow their own lawns or plant a few shrubs, but the opportunity provided by professional landscaping companies shouldn’t be prematurely dismissed.
 In fact, contrary to many homeowners’ perceptions, professional landscaping is one of the most common, moderately-sized home improvements out there.
 Along with asphalt roofing and bathroom remodels, residential landscaping is one of only three projects that sees more than 50,000 online requests per year and has an average cost over $4,000, according to HomeAdvisor, leading online resource connecting homeowners and home improvement contractors.

-Need to find a pro for your landscaping?Find Pros
+Ready to start your landscaping?Find Pros

 “All residential landscapes need a lawn.”